Twelve Core Challenges and Fifty Rapid Responses

 Response

 The Parity Accord is human-authored.
-AI tools were used for limited editorial support, including formatting and clarity, and not for constitutional design.
+AI tools were used for limited editorial support, including formatting and clarity, not for constitutional design.

 The framework’s structure and language are protected under copyright.
 External input is welcome in the form of critique, review, and refinement.
 It does not extend to co-authorship or structural redefinition.